themaximalist/embedding.js/README.md

 # embedding.js

 A simple in-memory embedding database that works with OpenAI's `text-embedding-ada-002` text embeddings, built on top of [hnswlib-node](https://github.com/yoshoku/hnswlib-node).
-Using for finding useful documents to include in `gpt-3.5-turbo` and `gpt-4` context windows.
+Useful for finding relevant documents to include in `gpt-3.5-turbo` and `gpt-4` context windows.